-Trial of Maine man charged in wife’s murder set for 2021
+Trial of Maine man charged in wife’s death set for 2021

-BANGOR, Maine (AP) - A Maine man charged with the murder of his wife is expected to stand trial in about a year.
+BANGOR, Maine (AP) - A Maine man charged with murder in the death of his wife is expected to stand trial in about a year.

 Prosecutors and defense attorneys have agreed to begin the trial of Frederick Allen Jr., 40, of Newport on Feb.
 22, 2021.
-He was charged with murder after police found the body of his wife, Anielka Allen, 37, in the home the couple shared with their children in January.
+He was charged with murder after police in January found the body of his wife, Anielka Allen, 37, in the home the couple shared with their children.

 Frederick Allen Jr. has not entered a plea in the case.